Check out our free resources, like our pganalyze eBooks and sign up to our newsletter.

 $$ LANGUAGE sql VOLATILE SECURITY DEFINER;

-Note: We never collect actual table data through this method (see the NULL values in the function), but we do collect statistics about the distribution of values in your tables.
-You can skip creating the get_column_stats helper function if the database contains highly sensitive information and statistics about it should not be collected.
+Note: We never collect actual table data through this method (see the NULL values in the get_column_stats function and omitted fields like most_common_vals in the get_relation_stats_ext function), but we do collect statistics about the distribution of values in your tables.
+You can skip creating the get_column_stats and get_relation_stats_ext helper functions if the database contains highly sensitive information and statistics about it should not be collected.
 This will impact the accuracy of Index Advisor recommendations.

 In later steps you can now specify the application user credentials as the DB_URL.